pierrickbourrat/SAPoLSN/content/authors/Chuang Liu/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Philosophy
+    - course: PhD in History and Philosophy of Science
       institution: University of Pittsburgh
       year: 1991